ashwinreddy/blog/_notes/Public/Irony.md

 feed: hide
 ---

-Irony is a [[Literary device]] where one says something they don't mean.
+Irony is a [[literary device]] wherein one says something they don't mean.